Reference Library

 Hunting movements are characterized by the stem placement at the 3:00 position using a standard dial.

-Hunting movements are sometimes found in open face cases, as displayed to the right.
+Hunting movements are sometimes found in open face cases.
 These are commonly referred to as "sidewinders."

 Note: Occasionally, a hunting movement will have a conversion dial, which would place the seconds bit at the 3:00 position.
 This dial would allow a hunting movement to be set in a open face case with the stem located at the 12:00 position.